entrallyDear SAP Retail Community,

 - Many offer types are supported, from simple discounts via Mix’n Match offers to offers which are combined with an incentive.
 Find details here.

-So simply all price and promotional offer types and rule information that is needed to calculate the effective sales prices plus the total cart value are centrally held in the Omnichannel Price and Promotion repository in SAP CAR and stored in the Demand Data Foundation (DDF).
+So simply all price and promotional offer types and rule information that is needed to calculate the effective sales prices and cart value are centrally held in the Omnichannel Price and Promotion repository in SAP CAR and stored in the Demand Data Foundation (DDF).

 Transformation of Offers into OPP Promotions